synchronizer-api/quickstart/case-studies/operation-dental.md

 ## The Solution
 Operation Dental implemented the **Synchronizer API** to rebuild its online scheduler directly into each practice’s website.

-This gave their team flexibility over how patients book appointments, how availability syncs across systems, and how each new practice launches—all within a **HIPAA-compliant environment**.
+This gave their team flexibility over how patients book appointments, how availability syncs across systems, and how each new practice launches all within a **HIPAA-compliant environment**.

 Working closely with Synchronizer API by NexHealth, Operation Dental’s marketing and technical teams aligned scheduling, operations, and growth strategy under one connected system.

 > “That was one of the big drivers for us to rework the scheduler so we could align our investments with real patient growth.”
-> — **Dave Womble**, Chief Marketing Officer, Operation Dental
+> **Dave Womble**, Chief Marketing Officer, Operation Dental

 ## Results
 - **10–25% increase** in new patient growth across practices